Anti-nuclear movement

 The anti-nuclear movement is a social movement that opposes various nuclear technologies.
 Some direct action groups, environmental movements, and professional organisations have identified themselves with the movement at the local, national, or international level.
 Major anti-nuclear groups include Campaign for Nuclear Disarmament, Friends of the Earth, Greenpeace, International Physicians for the Prevention of Nuclear War, Peace Action, Seneca Women's Encampment for a Future of Peace and Justice and the Nuclear Information and Resource Service.
-The initial objective of the movement was nuclear disarmament, though since the late 1960s opposition has included the use of nuclear power.
+The movement's initial objective was nuclear disarmament, though since the late 1960s, opposition has also included the use of nuclear power.
 Many anti-nuclear groups oppose both nuclear power and nuclear weapons.
 The formation of green parties in the 1970s and 1980s was often a direct result of anti-nuclear politics.

 Scientists and diplomats have debated nuclear weapons policy since before the atomic bombings of Hiroshima and Nagasaki in 1945.
-The public became concerned about nuclear weapons testing from about 1954, following extensive nuclear testing including the Castle Bravo disaster.
-In 1963, many countries ratified the Partial Test Ban Treaty which prohibited atmospheric nuclear testing.
+The public became concerned about nuclear weapons testing from about 1954, following extensive nuclear testing, including the Castle Bravo disaster.
+In 1963, many countries ratified the Partial Test Ban Treaty, which prohibited atmospheric nuclear testing.

-Some local opposition to nuclear power emerged in the early 1960s, and in the late 1960s some members of the scientific community began to express their concerns.
+Some local opposition to nuclear power emerged in the early 1960s.
+In the late 1960s some members of the scientific community began to express their concerns.
 In the early 1970s, there were large protests about the proposed Wyhl Nuclear Power Plant, in southern Germany.
-The project was cancelled in 1975 and anti-nuclear success at Wyhl inspired opposition to nuclear power in other parts of Europe and North America.
+The project was cancelled in 1975, and anti-nuclear success at Wyhl inspired opposition to nuclear power in other parts of Europe and North America.
 Nuclear power became an issue of major public protest in the 1970s and while opposition to nuclear power continues, increasing public support for nuclear power has re-emerged over the last decade in light of growing awareness of global warming and renewed interest in all types of clean energy (see the Pro-nuclear movement).